SongminYu/render/docs/todos/actions.md

   - size of PV depends on `roof_area`
   - temporal resolution: annual resolution + with self-consumption rate
   - heads-up: parameters to be developed
+- [x] Revise: all the new heating system must satisfy 65% renewable requirement --> not changed, because the policy can be captured by the availability table.
+This "mandatory" logic was added as a symmetric policy with the building renovation.
+We can keep it "closed" for most scenarios.
+- [x] report renovation rate for residential and non-residential buildings separately

 ### Sirin